arjunrmakwana/Data_Deduplication_And_Compression/README.md

 ##

-Once this is all done, we write the output buffer to a bin file with specific header that the decoder can use to decode the information.
+Once this is all done, we write the output buffer to a bin file with specific headers that the decoder can use to decode the information.